ethans333/pokedexReact/README.md

 ## Demo 🍿
 <img src="pokeDexGIF.gif " height="500" />
 Here's a little demo of what my app basically consists of.
 Although there isn't much to it, it's the first react native app I've ever made so I don't think it's too shabby.
-If you have any suggestions or issues be sure to leave it under the `Issues` tab.
+Special thanks to the folks on Stack Overflow for helping me with my questions.
+If you have any suggestions or issues be sure to leave it under the ```Issues``` tab.
 Thanks!